| Title: | DNA Copy Number Analysis for Genome-Wide Tapestri Panels |

 Character, smoothing method: median (default) or mean. |

-tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object)
+tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object)tap.object <- newTapestriExperimentExample() # example TapestriExperiment object tap.object <- calcNormCounts(tap.object) control.copy.number <- generateControlCopyNumberTemplate(tap.object, copy.number = 2, sample.feature.label = "cellline1" ) tap.object <- calcCopyNumber(tap.object, control.copy.number, sample.feature = "test.cluster" ) tap.object <- calcSmoothCopyNumber(tap.object)

-column) to cells using feature count data in colData
+callSampleLables() assigns labels (stored as colData column) to cells using feature count data in colData.

 This is most useful for assigning barcode labels based on barcoded reads (see countBarcodedReads).

-column has the highest number of counts.
+For method = max, labels are dictated by whichever input.features column has the highest number of counts.

-By default, ties are broken by choosing whichever label has the lowest index position (ties.method = "first"
+By default, ties are broken by choosing whichever label has the lowest index position (ties.method = "first").

-Samples with 0 counts for all input.features
+Samples with 0 counts for all input.features columns are labeled according to neg.label.

-callSampleLables( TapestriExperiment, input.features, output.feature = "sample.call", return.table = FALSE, neg.label = NA, method = "max", ties.method = "first", min.count.threshold = 1 )
+callSampleLables( TapestriExperiment, input.features, output.feature = "sample.call", return.table = FALSE, neg.label = NA, method = "max", ties.method = "first", min.count.threshold = 1 )callSampleLables( TapestriExperiment, input.features, output.feature = "sample.call", return.table = FALSE, neg.label = NA, method = "max", ties.method = "first", min.count.threshold = 1 )

 TapestriExperiment |